zubinchopra/portaldocs/portal-sdk/templates/portalfx-onboarding-exitcriteria.md

 MPAC and PROD performance is included in weekly status emails and each team is expected to investigate regressions.

 > Meeting the performance bar is a requirement for public preview or GA.

-> We require roughly 100+ loads of your experiences to get a signal, if you are unable to generate that traffic geniuely in your desired timeframe please hold a bug bash to drive up the traffic.
+> We require roughly 100+ loads of your experience (extension/blade/tiles) to get a signal, if you are unable to generate that traffic genuinely in your desired timeframe please hold a bug bash to drive up the traffic.

 See also:
 - [Dashboard](http://aka.ms/portalfx/dashboard/extensionperf)